Top 10 Best Luxury Namibia Safari Lodges & Camps

 The impressive Etosha Safari Camp has lodge-style rooms in a fine location with sweeping views

-Just outside the eastern boundary of Etosha National Park, this luxury lodge looks out over the treetops and the plains of Etosha, with sweeping views from many of the rooms as well.
+Just outside the eastern boundary of Etosha National Park, this luxury lodge looks out over the treetops and the plains of Etosha, with expansive views from many of the rooms as well.
 The rooms are a gorgeous mix of brickwork and large windows that let natural light flood into the space.
 The public areas have superb facilities, from the lounge and dining areas to the plush leather-studded sofas and swimming pool with a view.

 4. Onguma Bush Camp (Onguma Private GR)